-

 Devon, our beautiful silver-phase red fox, was put to sleep on the evening of July 22, 2014.
 For several years her blood tests had indicated that her kidneys were gradually losing efficiency.
 This is typical of aging animals (including humans).
 This spring, her blood work showed that the trend had accelerated, but for a few months Devon did not show any appreciable change in her behavior.
 She pottered around, pretty active for a geriatric fox lady, with days on which she was positively sprightly.
 She still liked her favorite foods and would eat some kidney-aiding medicated diet if it was mixed with food she liked better.
 We gave her subcutaneous fluids on an as-needed basis.

 We also experimented with moving Devon and Ember into the air conditioned observation building on hot days.
 To our relief, the elderly ladies accepted this and sometimes competed to lie on a cold air register.
 Then in late July, Devon’s appetite flagged and she became restless.
 More blood work showed that her kidneys had lost more function.
-We sadly decided the time had come to give her the last gift we can give our animal friends.
+Since even vitamin B12 and Cerenia could not revive her appetite, and she would absolutely have to take oral medication to manage her condition any longer, we sadly decided the time had come to give her the last gift we can give our animal friends.
 A necropsy showed that fluid was accumulating around her heart, impairing its ability to pump.
 With her kidneys having already lost so much ability to function, this information about her heart indicated that we had given Devon all the help we could.

 Devon had a long and eventful life.
-Brought to Wolf Park as a two-week-old kit along with her foster sister, Ember, in 2000, she was hand-raised by several loving kit parents and introduced to the then-resident male red foxes, Basil and Corey.
+Brought to Wolf Park as a two-week-old pup along with her foster sister, Ember, in 2000, she was hand-raised by several loving puppy parents and introduced to the then-resident male red foxes, Basil (white-phase) and Corey (red-phase).
+The four formed a strange and winsome group — the girls ranged between amiable cohabitation and screaming arguments over frozen mice, and the (sterilized, but still at least somewhat interested) boys circled them like hormone-crazed fourteen-year-olds, uncertain what to do.

 Devon was an avid collector of frozen mice, and would gather them by the half-dozen in her mouth, tails sticking out every which way, because of her reluctance to move away from the mouse distribution area in order to cache them.
 She and Ember would “trade” mice — Devon would receive a mouse and cache it, then go to retrieve another, and while she was distracted, Ember would swoop in on the cache, steal the mouse, and cache it elsewhere.
 Devon, busy caching her second mouse, would see this, exclaim, and go steal her first mouse back while Ember busied herself unburying and recaching Devon’s second mouse.
 The “Wheel of Mice” would continue until finally the girls gave up and ate them.